 -

-Best Free Option with Global Access: FreeConferenceCalling, Google Hangouts
+Best Free Global Access: FreeConferenceCalling, Google Meet

 -

-Best for Custom Integrations: Tokbox
+Best for Developers: Tokbox